Derpford/pathways/pathways.md

 These are the two most important elements; this is all you will have at the start.
 Leave some extra space around each Path for future advancement.

+**Unless the GM gives you permission, you cannot use BAL as the bonus stat for a Path.** You may, however, use BAL as the 'target' stat.

 As an example, a Knight Path might look something like this:
 > Knight
 > You attack with 1d8+STR.
 The target defends with 1d8+CON.